CosmWasm/wasmd/x/wasm/IBC.md

 (For mocks, we will trigger this externally, later only valid contract addresses should be able to do so).

+### Packet Handling

 An "IBC Enabled" contract must support the following callbacks from the runtime (we will likely multiplex many over one wasm export, as we do with handle, but these are the different calls we must support):

-### Packet Lifecycle

-* `IBCRecvPacket` - when another chain sends a packet destined to an IBCEnabled contract, this will be routed to the proper contract and call an exposed function for this purpose.
+* `IBCRecvPacket` - when another chain sends a packet destined to an IBCEnabled contract, this will be routed to the proper contract and call a function exposed for this purpose.
 * `IBCPacketAck` - The original sender of `IBCSendMsg` will get this callback eventually if the message was processed on the other chain (this may be either a success or an error, but comes from the app-level protocol, not the IBC protocol).
-* `IBCPacketDropped` - The original sender of `IBCSendMsg` will get this callback eventually if the message failed to be processed on the other chain (for timeout, closed channel, or other IBC-level failure)
+* `IBCPacketTimeout` - The original sender of `IBCSendMsg` will get this callback eventually if the message failed to be processed on the other chain (for timeout, closed channel, or other IBC-level failure)

-Note: We may add some helpers inside the contract to map `IBCPacketAck` / `IBCPacketDropped` to `IBCPacketSucceeded` / `IBCPacketFailed` assuming they use the standard envelope.
+Note: We may add some helpers inside the contract to map `IBCPacketAck` / `IBCPacketTimeout` to `IBCPacketSucceeded` / `IBCPacketFailed` assuming they use the standard envelope.
 However, we decided not to enforce this on the Go-level, to allow contracts to communicate using protocols that do not use this envelope.